Bobby Fischer: Fischer Random

 Following his re-emergence onto the chess scene with his 1992 match against Spassky, Fischer heavily disparaged chess as it was being played at the highest levels.
 As a result, on June 19, 1996, in Buenos Aires, Argentina, Fischer announced and advocated a variant of chess called Fischerandom (later also known as Chess960).
 The goal of Fischerandom was to ensure that a game between two players is a contest between their understandings of chess, rather than their abilities to prepare opening strategies or memorize opening lines.

 Legacy

 Some grandmasters compared Fischer's play to that of a computer or a player without noticeable weaknesses.

 Biographers David Edmonds and John Eidinow wrote:

 Kasparov wrote that Fischer "became the detonator of an avalanche of new chess ideas, a revolutionary whose revolution is still in progress".
 In January 2009, reigning world champion Viswanathan Anand described him as "the greatest chess player who ever lived".
-Serbian GM Ljubomir Ljubojević called Fischer, "A man without frontiers.
+Ljubomir Ljubojević called Fischer "A man without frontiers.
 He didn't divide the East and the West, he brought them together in their admiration of him."